-Since our first Mason Empty Bowls event in 2015, we have raised more than $27,500 to help fight hunger and food insecurity among Warren County residents.
+Since our first Mason Empty Bowls event in 2015, we have raised nearly $43,000 to help fight hunger and food insecurity among Warren County residents.

-Proceeds from the 2018 event will be split between the Lebanon Food Pantry in Lebanon, Ohio, and the Little Miami Pantry in Morrow, Ohio.
+The 2018 event raised $15,282, which was split between the Lebanon Food Pantry in Lebanon, Ohio, and the Little Miami Pantry in Morrow, Ohio.
 Together, the two food pantries help feed at least 650 households per month in the Lebanon and Little Miami school districts.

 how it works

 In exchange for a cash donation (in this case, the price of your ticket), you receive a simple lunch of soup, bread, dessert and beverage and your choice of a handcrafted bowl.
 By being a part of Mason Empty Bowls, you also will be helping in the fight to alleviate food insecurity in the Lebanon and Little Miami School Districts.

 Bring your online payment receipt or ticket to the Mason Grange Hall during your scheduled seating time and choose your favorite bowl from the hundreds that local potters, artisans and students have created and donated.